-Operational capacity, according to the Association of State Corrections Administrators (ASCA), is the number of beds authorized for safe and efficient operation of the facility.
-It does not include beds reserved for discipline, investigations, infirmary or other temporary holds for special
+peration of the facility.
+It does not include beds reserved investigations, infirmary or other temporary holds for sp

-^{}Immates in general population beds represent inmates housed in units desginated to be part of the operational capacity.

-The operational occupancy is based on facility occupancy and does not include those housed in support beds.

-Immates in support beds represent inmates housed in units dedicated to housing for special purposes.

-The Massachusetts Department of Correction has temporarily suspended the operations of housing units that hold minimum-security and pre-release inmates at MCi-Shirley and South Middlesex Correctional Center.
+Annates in general population beds represent inmates housed in units desginated to be part of the operational capacity.
+'The operational accupancy is based on facility occupancy and does not include those housed in support beds.
+'Inmates in support beds represent inmates housed in units dedicated to housing for special purposes.
+'The Massachusetts Department of Correction has temporarily suspended the operations of housing units that hold minimum-security and pre-release inmates at MCI-Shirley and South Middlesex Correctional Center.